 Dear Confused, Lonely And Hurting: I'm going to be brutally frank with you.
 You can dwell on being confused, lonely and hurting, or you can concentrate on making the next chapter of your life better than this one has been.
 It's not easy, but it's crucial.
 You will be happy again, but you're going to have to work hard to get there.

 Here's what you do.
 Go to a bookstore and find one or two books on starting over after divorce.
 Read them; underline them; take their advice.
 Do all the things they recommend to get your life going again.

 If you need more help, see a therapist, but not one who will allow you to wallow in your unhappiness.
 Find someone who will help you make a plan and stick to it.

 Even though you didn't make the mess, you still have to clean it up.
 And you're right; lawyers don't care, and your wife doesn't care.
 You have to care enough to stop feeling sorry for yourself.

 About those legal fees: The more you and your wife can agree, the less they'll be.

-Does love come along when you least expect it?
-Send your thoughts along with your questions and problems to email@example.com.
-And check out my new ebook, "Dear Cheryl: Advice from Tales from the Front."
-COPYRIGHT 2016 CREATORS.COM
+Send your tale, along with your questions, problems and rants to [email protected] And check out my e-books, "Dear Cheryl: Advice from Tales from the Front" and "I'll Call You.
+Not."